jakenology/Scripts/README.md

 # Scripts
 Just, you know, a collection of BASH and Python scripts for your use.
-  -Stuff

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic
+  - install-chrome.sh:    Installs the latest version of Google Chrome
+  - install-firefox.sh:   Installs the latest version of Mozilla Firefox